Every day there’s a hacker hacking a company. The news is flooded with new victims every day. Most of us turn a blind eye until it happens to us.

 Sometimes a hacker might call and disguise as an IT tech, colleague, or partner to gather information and target the company.
-For instance, by recording the call you can refer back to the original target.
+By recording the call you can refer back to the original target.
 Using an IT Services partner, we will secure your information and act as your very own IT team.

 10. Partner with the right Managed IT firm

 Ask questions, do your due diligence.
 A trusted Managed IT provider should provide references, recommendations and truly understand your needs.
-In particular, try partnering with an MSP that has experience in your industry and has good referrals.
+Try partnering with a partner that has experience in your industry and has good referrals.
 We encourage our prospective clients to visit current clients.

 Some questions to ask include: